Article

 Debt can be in many forms, but the most common borrowing is the mortgage.
 Having a plan to pay off debt is crucial for long-term security, whether this is to be mortgage free, or focus on early retirement and reduced expenditure.
 As interest rates rise, looking to reduce any debt over a quicker term than previously planned could also make financial sense.

-Many tax bands have been frozen until 2028, including the inheritance tax threshold band – this is a big issue for many looking to preserve their assets for the family.
+Many tax bands have been frozen until 2028, with the Inheritance Tax threshold band having this freeze extended to 2030 following the October budget.
+This is a big issue for many looking to preserve their assets for the family.

 John Moseley, Financial Planner at Charles Stanley